traefik/traefik/docs/content/getting-started/configuration-overview.md

 ## The Static Configuration

 !!! warning "Incompatible Static Configuration"
-    Please be aware that the old configuration of v1.7.X is NOT compatible with the v2.X config as of now.
+    Please be aware that the old configurations for Traefik v1.X are NOT compatible with the v2.X config as of now.
-    If you're testing out v2, please create a fresh configuration.
+    If you're testing out v2, please ensure you are using a v2 configuration.

 There are three different locations where you can define static configuration options in Traefik: